tdjastrzebski/Vincenty-Excel/README.md

 **to calculate new coordinate based on azimuth and distance (direct)
 or distance and azimuth based on two coordinates (inverse)**
 > **Algorithms by Thaddeus Vincenty (1975)**
-> Based on the implementation in Java Script by © Chris Veness 2002-2017 MIT License
+> Based on the implementation in Java Script by Chris Veness
 > https://www.movable-type.co.uk/scripts/latlong-vincenty.html
 > https://github.com/chrisveness/geodesy